12 Most Dangerous Countries in Asia that are Safer than you think for Travelers

 • South Korea

-Asia is the biggest continent in the world, comprising of 50 countries among which you can find some of the safest places to be (Japan ranks 10th in the Global Peace Index).
-Anyway, the three most dangerous countries in the world are in Asia: Siria, Afghanistan, and Iraq (again according to the GPI).
+Asia is the world’s largest continent, comprising 50 countries, among which you can find some of the safest places to be (Japan ranks 10th in the Global Peace Index).
+Anyway, the three most dangerous countries in the world are in Asia: Syria, Afghanistan, and Iraq (again according to the GPI).

 So, what should we do?
 Should we mind this kind of ranking when we travel?

 According to the media, we should stay at home.
-Even our governments, on their official pages, advise not to travel to a great number of countries.
+Even our governments, on their official pages, advise against traveling to a great number of countries.
 We are bombarded every day by news of wars, murders, and violence.

-Looks like all the world is conspiring to harm you.
-When most of the media mention “developing countries” is mostly to depict them as dangerous places.
+Looks like the whole world is conspiring to harm you.
+When most media mentions “developing countries,” it is often to depict them as dangerous places.

-From our personal experience, people from every country I was in, mentioned their neighboring nations as dangerous.
+From our personal experience, people in every country we visited mentioned their neighboring nations as dangerous.
 Well, that’s the sad fruit of ignorance and sometimes racism.

 When I said to my friends and family I was going to Asia, many were concerned about my safety, names like Kazakhstan, Cambodia, and Azerbaijan, raised perplexity among many: was I crazy going to do free camping in places like this?